-Our rats live in Savic Royal Suites, which are fantastic ratty palaces with excellent access.
+My rats live in Savic Royal Suites, which are fantastic ratty palaces with excellent access.
 The cages are filled with a variety of different styles of hammocks, cardboard boxes and plastic igloos and sputniks, so there are plenty of places for them to sleep, play and hide.
-We add in ropes and ladders for them to climb on, and give them a selection of nesting materials, such as shredded paper, torn strips of newspaper, boxes of tissues and shopping receipts.
-We use cardboard squares as substrate, and Back 2 Nature in the litter trays.
-They are fully cleaned out once weekly, and we perform spot cleans throughout the week.
+I add in ropes and ladders for them to climb on, and give them a selection of nesting materials, such as shredded paper, torn strips of newspaper, boxes of tissues and shopping receipts.
+I use Bedmax as substrate, and Back 2 Nature in the litter trays.
+They are fully cleaned out once weekly, and I perform spot cleans throughout the week.

 Expectant mums are moved to a Ferplast Mary or Savic Ruffy in late pregnancy to allow them to prepare for the birth.
 They will raise their litter in this cage until the babies are climbing, and then moved to a Jenny.

 Here is our updated basic care sheet, as our website host is playing up and won't let us edit the information sheet page!